-A good rule of thumb is: ONE GALLON PER PERSON PER DAY FOR 7 DAYS (MINIMUM).
+FOR 7 DAYS (MINIMUM).
 A three-week supply of water is ideal.

-Water sources

-• Bottled water from the store - one and two gallon sealed containers.
-NOTE: The one and two gallon containers that you purchase in your local store are not designed for long-term storage and will begin to leak after about six months.

-• One and five gallon sealable containers - From camping or survival stores.
+- containers.
+NOTE: The one and two gallon containers that you purchase in your local store are not designed for long-term storage and will begin to leak after about six months. - or survival stores.
 Be sure to sanitize container and treat the water that you are storing.
-Old bleach bottles, clearly marked, make good containers for water storage.

-· Five-gallon sealed containers from private water companies - Water companies claim their containers are good forever if still factory sealed.
+Old bleach bottles, clearly marked, make good containers for water storage. - Water companies claim their containers are good forever if still factory sealed.
 Store all plastic water containers on a wooden pallet or shelf.
 Keep water containers in a location where container failure will not destroy your other supplies.
-Keep all water and supplies in a cool dark place.

-• DO NOT STORE ANY PLASTIC WATER CONTAINER DIRECTLY ON CONCRETE.
-The concrete will leach chemicals into the water, contaminating it.
+Keep all water and supplies in a cool dark place. - DO NOT STORE ANY PLASTIC WATER CONTAINER algae.
+Los Angeles • Eight drops of pure unscented liquid bleach per gallon of water will reduce the contaminants in the water. · Add the bleach when you store the · Note: Rotate your water every six

-Purifying your tap water

 Any water that you store yourself needs to be treated.
-If left untreated, over time it becomes contaminated with bacteria and algae.
-Los Angeles • Eight drops of pure 5 unscented liquid bleach per gallon of water will reduce the contaminants in the water.
+If left untreated, over time it becomes contaminated with bacteria and